 This seems like a statement that we should all just take for granted right?
 I mean if you would like to apply for a position why would you not make sure that your CV presents you as an obvious fit for the position?
 So perhaps a better question is “how do you achieve this?”
 Well this is actually very easy, it just takes a little more work then most people are willing to put in during their job search.

 To start you should never send the exact same CV to each and every position you apply for.
 Read through the job description, and make sure that you adjust your CV to highlight the skills and experience that you have that suit each particular position you apply for.
-Remember in the Blog titled, 5 things you should do while job searching, we said it is much better to send your CV to 3-5 positions that really match your skill set rather then 100 that don’t.
+Remember in the Blog titled, 5 things you should do while job searching, we said it is much better to send your CV to 3-5 positions that really match your skillset rather than 100 that don’t.

 To put this even more simply, the company is saying “Here’s what we are looking for,” and your CV needs to say “Here’s how I can do that for you.”

 2) Remember your CV is not set in stone.

 This is very much linked to the previous point, but I really want to emphasis it as not enough.
 If you are busy with your job search you need to understand this!
 Your CV is not a Tattoo nor it is not set in stone, you can make adjustments to it whenever you want to!
 And you should!
 Treat your CV live a living document.
 Add to it when needed, remove from it when needed, and change the wording and key points to match the job description.

 3) Be polished and presentable but do not be Boring.

 A job interview is an extremely stressful affair.
 Obviously you are going to want to be professional, well-spoken, and looking your best, but please do not let yourself become boring.
 Fact: You are never going to bore someone into hiring you.
 Keep professional, but be yourself, smile, and own your imperfections.
 Instead of focusing on not making a single mistake during the interview rather focus on being likable and memorable.